Keyboard shortcuts

 3. Create ConfigMap

-Store the agent configuration:
+Store the collector configuration:

 # configmap.yaml